Java-A-60-Forum-System-by-D-D/Photo-Contest_App/README.md

 5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for details.

 ## Contact
-For any questions or feedback, please contact [your-email@example.com].
+For any inquiries or support, please contact us at support@photocontestapp.com.